 Welcome to the new home of the

 The Arctic Brotherhood was formed as a fraternal organization in 1899 by gold-seeking stampeders headed for the Klondike.
-It wasn’t long before every northern frontier town and settlement of any importance boasted its Arctic Brotherhood chapter.
+It wasn’t long before every northern frontier town, settlement and mining camp of any importance boasted its Arctic Brotherhood chapter.
 Eventually 32 original “Camps” were established; and at its height, the Arctic Brotherhood boasted some 10,000 members.

 The preamble of its constitution stated: